twisted/twisted/docs/core/howto/threading.rst

 All callbacks registered with the reactor - for example, ``dataReceived``, ``connectionLost``, or any higher-level method that comes from these, such as ``render_GET`` in twisted.web, or a callback added to a ``Deferred`` - are called from ``reactor.run``.
 The terminology around this is that we say these callbacks are run in the "main thread", or "reactor thread" or "I/O thread".

-Therefore, internally, twisted makes very little use of threads.
+Therefore, internally, Twisted makes very little use of threads.
 This is not to say that it makes *no* use of threads; there are plenty of APIs which have no non-blocking equivalent, so when Twisted needs to call those, it calls them in a thread.
 One prominent example of this is system hostname resolution: unless you have configured Twisted to use its own DNS client in ``twisted.names``, it will have to use your operating system's blocking APIs to map host names to IP addresses, in the reactor's thread pool.
 However, this is something you only need to know about for resource-tuning purposes, like setting the number of threads to use; otherwise, it is an implementation detail you can ignore.